Salmon-Brain/dead-salmon-brain/README.md

 # Dead salmon brain

-The Dead salmon brain is an open source project for industrial A/B statistical analysis and reporting.
-The core library extends Apache Spark functionality, making it easy to integrate into your data processing pipelines and provide scalable implementations of common online experimentation techniques and mathematical methods.
+The dead salmon brain is an open source project for industrial A/B statistical analysis and reporting.
+The core library extends Apache Spark functionality, making it easy to integrate into your data processing pipelines and providing scalable implementations of common online experimentation techniques and mathematical methods.

 ## API